 - Although some of our referrals do come from Child Protective Services (CPS), we are not part of CPS.
 Families may also self-refer to our program.

-- In addition, to the home-based case-management services, we have a program component that provides therapy services to children who are receiving other FSSBA services and also to community referrals.
+- In addition to home-based case-management services, we have a program component that provides therapy to children who are receiving other services from our Agency, and also to community referrals.